ZhongRuoyu/aes/README.md

 Copyright (c) 2021 Zhong Ruoyu.

-Licensed under the MIT license.
+This repository is licensed under the MIT License.
+See [LICENSE](/LICENSE) for more information.

-For more information, see [LICENSE](/LICENSE).